rayokuma/FFGL_Resolume_custom_plugin/README.md

 ## Combination with Unreal Engine
 ### Requirements
 This plug-in can be used to control Unreal Engine 4.27 parameters via Resolume.
-To attain this, you will need [these blueprints](https://blueprintue.com/blueprint/bbi09fgf/), and the [Off World Live Spout plug-in](https://plugin-auth.offworld.live/).
+To attain this, you will need [these blueprints](https://blueprintue.com/blueprint/bbi09fgf/) and the [Off World Live Spout plug-in](https://plugin-auth.offworld.live/).

 ### Workflow
-Check out this [paper]() for a more extensive explanation on employing Unreal Engine for VJ and stage-production utilizing this code.
+Check out this [paper]() for a more extensive explanation of employing Unreal Engine for VJ and stage-production utilizing this code.
 Following is a basic description of the workflow.

 - In Resolume, make sure you are receiving and sending OSC data.
 Check the preference window > OSC.
 The settings should look like the following.